What Is Aplastic Anemia

 IN LOVING MEMORY OF OLIVIA RAE OUIMET

-Chris Ouimet, Food Director last year, is now our new Ride Director/Food Director this year.
-For those who attended in 2014, you will remember his 9-yr old daughter Olivia, who was suffering from severe Aplastic Anemia.
+In 2014, 9-yr old Olivia, was suffering from severe Aplastic Anemia.
 Unfortunately, she fought but her body gave out and lost that battle on November 21, 2014.

 Our desire, along with his family, is to keep her memory alive thru this event.
 Now, more than ever, the passion to keep this event ongoing, is stronger than ever.